Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 These views show what exists.

-They rarely show who had the authority to shape it.
+They rarely show who has the authority to shape it.

 That pattern of authority, consultation, accountability, and escalation forms a decision architecture.